Biden on his own low approval ratings: ‘I think you’re going to see a lot change’

 That party-line package now heads to the House, but Biden this week will sign two major bills into law that recently passed with bipartisan support.

-Biden on Tuesday will sign into law a $280 billion bill on Thursday to strengthen the domestic chip manufacturing industry and finance scientific research, and on Wednesday he will sign another bill to expand health care to veterans exposed to toxic burn pits.
+Biden on Tuesday will sign into law a $280 billion bill on Thursday to strengthen the domestic chip manufacturing industry and finance scientific research.
+On Wednesday, he will sign another bill to expand health care to veterans exposed to toxic burn pits.

 Democrats also saw glimmers of hope in Kansans’ rejection of a ballot question that would have removed abortion rights from the state constitution, with the measure passing with nearly 60 percent support in the traditionally red state.